cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 </CodeGroup>

-In fact, if your expected keepers change, you will have to run this command again.
+If your expected keepers change, you will have to run this command again.
 It can be a good idea to save the command for future reference.
 You may use a `Makefile` for that.
 Ensure you install the `make` tool for your computer.
 If you use Docker, add it to the packages and rebuild the image:

 ```Dockerfile [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/Dockerfile-ubuntu#L18]
 ENV PACKAGES curl gcc jq make